ucsb-cs56-w18/ucsb-cs56-w18.github.io/_exam/e01/typos.md

 * IGNORE SEAT NUMBER.
 Leave it blank.
 * YOU MAY RIP OFF HANDOUTS
 * You may use **one sheet of notes** as usual.
 Please write your name on it
 * **No talking** during the exam.
-Please put all questions in writing on the blue sheet.
+Please put all questions in writing on the green sheet.